BlockchainCommons/sweeptool-cli/docs/MANUAL.md

                                     https://blockstream.info/api for mainnet
     -n <network>                    Bitcoin network [default: testnet] [possible values: mainnet, testnet, regtest]
+        --proxy <proxy>             You can pass a proxy e.g. localhost:9050 and then pass an onion address of an Electrum server to the server arg, e.g. explorerzydxu5ecjrkwceayqybizmpjjznk5izmitf2modhcusuqlid.onion:143
+                                    for testnet
+        --server <server>           Electrum server to query the blockchain.
+                                    Default="ssl://electrum.blockstream.info:60002" In regtest mode
+                                    127.0.0.1:51401 is hardcoded [default:
+                                    ssl://electrum.blockstream.info:60002]
     -t <target>                     Target (number of blocks) used to estimate the fee rate for a PSBT [default: 6]

 ```